- No gym,

 Just remember you can always exercise at home without equipment and I hope this list opens your eyes to how easily you can get a full body workout.
 If you have any favourite home exercises without equipment that you do, leave a comment!

 If you are serious about losing fat and changing your body for good then you are at the right place.
 If you are willing to put in a little bit of effort to make amazing changes, then you should check out this customized home workout program.
-Click the banner below to read more about how I used all the exercises above, and more to get my body to where it is today.
+Click the banner below to read more about how I used all the exercises above (and more) and made key nutrition changes to get my body to where it is today.